varnerlab/CHEME-1800-Computing-Book/unit-3-learning/lp.md

 Any linear program can be converted into this standard form.
 ````

+The feasible solutions of a linear program form a [polyhedron](https://en.wikipedia.org/wiki/Polyhedron), and the solution of the objective function lies on [extreme points of the polyhedron](https://en.wikipedia.org/wiki/Extreme_point).
 Because of its general structure, linear programming provides a powerful tool for optimizing complex decision-making problems in various industries, allowing for better resource utilization, efficiency, and increased profitability.

 ### Simplex algorithm
 Linear programs, even those with thousands of decisions variables, can be efficently solved using simple off-the-shelf hardware, e.g., your laptop using the [simplex algorithm](https://optimization.cbe.cornell.edu/index.php?title=Simplex_algorithm).
 The simplex algorithm is a widely-used algorithm to solve the Linear Programming (LP) optimization problems first developed by [George Dantzig](https://en.wikipedia.org/wiki/George_Dantzig).